-The only viable sulfur mining activity within the Delaware Basin was conducted by Freeport-McMoRan Sulphur, Inc., a wholly-owned subsidiary of McMoRan Exploration Company.
+The only viable sulfur mining activity within the Delaware Basin was conducted by Freeport-McMoRan Sulphur, Inc., formerly operated by Pennzoil Sulphur Company.
 The mine is located in Culberson County, Texas.
-The mine recovered sulfur utilizing the Frasch process (solution mining) which consists of a hole drilled into the sulfur bearing formation and then cased.
+The mine recovered sulfur utilizing the

+Frasch process which consists of a hole drilled into the sulfur bearing formation and then cased.
 The next step involves the placement of three concentric pipes within the protective casing to facilitate pumping superheated water down the hole, melting the sulfur, then using compressed air to lift the molten sulfur to the surface.
 The Culberson mine was operated until it permanently ceased production on June 30, 1999.
 Abandonment and salvage operations continued until early summer of 2000.

 Recently, a number of sulfur exploration coreholes were found in the BLM records.
+None of these records were complete (permit, drilling logs, and plugging records) and will be field verified before adding the records to the DBDSP tracking application.
 These coreholes were drilled in the late 1960s through the early 1980s in the Yeso Hills near Washington Ranch in the far southwest corner of the New Mexico portion of the Delaware Basin.
-These coreholes have yet to be added to the databases.
-All were shallow (less than 2,150 feet) drilling events that were conducted for various small operators.
+All were shallow (less than 2,150 feet) drilling events which will be tracked by the DBDSP but will not affect the calculated drilling rate used in the PA.
 There have been no reports on whether any of the holes encountered sufficient quantities of mineable sulfur.